Updated Februry 17, 2020. Posts from the archives today & Thursday. New content arrives Mondays & Thursday startsing next Monday.

 In the rose Tent Stitch is done in dark green and two shades of red.

-Although you can use many larger stitches to create a feeling of nearness to create this layered look you need stitches that look thick, not just large.
+Although you can use many larger stitches to create a feeling of nearness, to create this layered look you need stitches that look thick, not just large.
 Gobelin, especially if it’s padded slightly, creates a thicker layer.
 If you build up the stitch by using thin threads and multiple stitches sharing holes you get an even more pronounced depth.

 You can layer Gobelin to create additional layers, as I did here.

-With the white stitches near the center, there is actual layered stitches.
+With the white stitches near the center, there are actual layered stitches.
 These stitches began in open holes but ended in holes inside the circle of taupe stitches.
 You can actually see the taupe peeking through, emphasizing this layer.

 The topmost layer of stitching should be beading, Turkeywork, or knots.
 These things will always be higher than the surrounding stitching.
 To make them look as if they are a higher layer, be sure that these stitches slightly overlap the edge of the surrounding, but lower, stitches.